derkork/openscad-graph-editor/manual/manual.md

 To use a variable, you can simply drag it into the graph from your project tree.
 This will offer you two options:

-- Get `&lt;name of the variable&gt;` - will create a node that provides the value of the variable which you can then connect to another node.
+- Get `name of the variable` - will create a node that provides the value of the variable which you can then connect to another node.
-- Set `&lt;name of the variable&gt;` - will create a node that allows you to set the value of the variable.
+- Set `name of the variable` - will create a node that allows you to set the value of the variable.

 The next image shows you to set a variable's value to 10 and then using an `echo` node to print the value of the variable: